 Something extraordinary happens as people do their work.
 Each person is called back into the holiness and radiance of the present moment, and into the loving arms of the community.

 As this shift happens, a new aliveness emerges from the ashes of the past.

 The alchemy of the second part can lead to a place of deep peace and healing.

-What is yet to be done to complete this journey of grief recovery is to begin to integrate this experience back into one's life.
+To complete this journey of grief recovery, what is yet to be done is to begin to integrate this experience back into one's life.

-We touch into Big Energy/Big Medicine during the retreat and we need to carefully descend back to make the transition homeward.
+We touch into Big Energy/Big Medicine during the retreat, and we need to gently descend back to make the transition homeward.

 We do simple grounding activities.
 One of them is to spend some time (30-45 minutes or so) to "clean the Temple that has served us."
 We push a broom or vacuum or do another action to focus us back in the physical world.

 We journal to ground our experience into practical actions that we can take during the week after the retreat.

 Through group and individual exercises, we learn to step down the energy back into our bodies.
 We fully engage our brains to plan our next steps.